jose-correia/surf-ai-chatbot/README.md

 ACCESS_TOKEN=" " - provided by Facebook
 ```

-I recommend using a cloud service like Heroku to deploy the application.
+I recommend using a cloud service like Heroku to deploy the application, where you can create a link to the Github repository, making Continuous Delivery possible.

-After setting the link between the Heroku application, you have to follow the steps in the [Messenger Platform](https://developers.facebook.com/docs/messenger-platform/introduction) guide in order to create the Facebook Application
+Finally you have to follow the steps in the [Messenger Platform](https://developers.facebook.com/docs/messenger-platform/introduction) guide in order to create the Facebook Application and setup the webhook.